-“Ifeoma don’t do this” he pleaded this time, his hands still wrestling “you cannot do this to us, please don’t leave us”
+“Ifeoma, don’t do this,” he pleaded this time, his hands still wrestling, “you cannot do this to us, please don’t leave us.”

-“I can’t live this life anymore!” my mother cried, convulsing with emotion, “let me go!” she demanded.
+“I can’t live this life anymore!” my mother cried, convulsing with emotion, “let me go!”

-When he still wouldn’t let her leave, she kicked him in the groin and I watched my father’s hands fly protectively down to his groin, he cupped the area at the same time that his body hunched forward in pain.
+When he still wouldn’t let her leave, she kicked him in the groin, and I watched my father’s hands fly down between his thighs.
+He cupped the area, and his body hunched forward in pain.

 Mother hastily snatched the second suitcase and dragged it hurriedly after herself.

 She paused when our eyes met.
-She looked at me and I stared back at her, iced to my spot.
-She didn’t seem surprised to see me, she just looked sad.
+She looked at me, and I stared back at her, iced to my spot.
+She didn’t seem surprised to see me; she just looked sad.

 It felt like the end.

-“Ifeoma!” my father called, recovering from his blow and mother broke her gaze away from me and charged towards the front door.
+“Ifeoma!” my father called, recovering from his blow, and mother broke her gaze away from me and charged towards the front door.

-The front door banged shut; I didn’t know who slammed it but I slowly closed mine and walked back to the bed.
+The front door banged shut; I didn’t know who slammed it, but I slowly closed mine and walked back to the bed.
 I climbed onto the mattress and wrapped my arm around my sleeping sister.

-“Ese,” I whispered to my sleeping sister, amidst warm cascading tears, “I shut the door.”
+“Ese,” I whispered to my sleeping sister amidst warm cascading tears, “I shut the door.”

-It felt, like the end.
+It felt like the end.

-I looked around, feeling like something was amiss, “where is mummy?”
+I looked around, feeling like something was amiss, “Where is mummy?”
 I asked hopefully.

 “Imoni see, see my thing!” went Ese, holding up a painted sketched airplane to my face.
 “We will fly far, far away-yy!” her voice rang energetically.

-“How do you want your pap Imoni” father’s voice tried to distract my thoughts, “with lots of milk or with little milk?”
+“How do you want your pap Imoni?” father’s voice tried to distract my thoughts, “with lots of milk or with little milk?”

-“With lots of milk!!!”
+“Lots of milk!!!”
 Ese chanted, rushing to speak before me, as was usual.